hexagonrecursion/stack-overflow-comments/README.md

-Authorship: I did NOT write most of this myself.
-I copied it from other people who probably copied this from other beopoe too
+Authorship: I copied some of this from random comments on stack overflow, edited some and added some new.

 <!-- Don't tell antone: Natty is secretly two admins in a trensh coat -->